esosolli/My-project-/README.md

    <li>Travelling and learning peoples cultures</li>
 <footer>
 <p>
-      For more information you can reach me via my email and tik talk
+     <h3> For more information you can reach me via my email and tik talk</h3>
 </p>
 </footer>
 <ul I>